isotretinoin (oral) [en Español]

 Isotretinoin may impair your vision, especially at night.
 Be careful if you drive or do anything that requires you to see clearly.

 What are the possible side effects of isotretinoin?

-- depressed mood, trouble concentrating, sleep problems, crying spells, aggression or agitation, changes in behavior, hallucinations, thoughts of suicide or hurting yourself;
+- depressed mood, sleep problems, crying spells, changes in behavior, feeling aggressive or irritable;

-- severe diarrhea, rectal bleeding, black, bloody, or tarry stools;
+- severe diarrhea, rectal bleeding, bloody or tarry stools;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.